Manhandled (1949 film): Production

-It was known as The Man Who Stole a Dream.
+Its working title were The Man Who Stole a Dream and The Betrayal.

+Release

+The film opened at the Strand in Providence, Rhode Island on May 12, 1949.
+It was paired with Take My Life and grossed $10,000 in its opening week.
+The following week it opened in Boston and Buffalo and on May 25, 1949, opened at the Paramount Theatre in New York City where it grossed $56,000 in its first week.

 Reception

 Audiences and critics found the plot too confusing, and the film was not popular on its release.
 Lisa Mateas of Turner Classic Movies said that "contemporary audiences ... will find that Manhandled does not disappoint".

 The film was described by the producer as "somewhat troublesome" at the box office.